Heinkel He 178: Background

 In 1935, Hans von Ohain, a young German engineer, successfully took out a patent on the use of the exhaust from a gas turbine as a means of propulsion.
 Von Ohain presented his idea to the aeronautical engineer Ernst Heinkel, who was sufficiently impressed that he agreed to help develop the concept.
 This industrial support would prove highly beneficial to von Ohain's work.
-According to the periodical New Scientist, Heinkel had already been interested in the potential of the gas turbine prior to encounter von Ohain and his work.
+According to New Scientist, Heinkel had already been interested in the potential of the gas turbine prior to encountering von Ohain and his work.

 During September 1937, von Ohain successfully demonstrated his first engine, the Heinkel HeS 1.
 Accordingly, it was promptly decided to begin designing an aircraft for which a similar such engine could be installed and tested in the air.
 This aircraft, which would be designated He 178, was designed around von Ohain's third engine design, the HeS 3, which burned either diesel fuel or gasoline.
 To support the programme, the HeS 3 was test flown in a Heinkel He 118, but only as a supplemental engine to the conventional piston engine that it retained.

 The He 178 was a relatively compact aircraft, featuring a primarily metal fuselage and using a largely conventional configuration and construction.
 The nose accommodated the air intake for the engine, which was housed within the central fuselage.
 The aircraft was fitted with tailwheel undercarriage.
 The main landing gear was intended to be retractable, but actually remained fixed in the "down" position throughout the flight trials.
-It was furnished with high-mounted wooden wings that had the characteristic Günter brothers elliptical trailing edge.
-Photos showing a "straight wing" (straight-line-taper in the wing planform, for both the leading and trailing edges) were of the second prototype He 178 V2, which never flew under power.
+It was furnished with high-mounted wooden wings that had the characteristic Günter brothers elliptical trailing edge planform.
+Photos showing a "straight wing" (straight-line-taper in the wing planform, for the leading and trailing edges) were of the second prototype He 178 V2, which never flew under power.